leahgarrett/books-front-end-mern/README.md

 ## Demo branch
 This was created from the code walk through in the master branch.

 Changes made on this branch were from the [Testing React](https://gist.github.com/leahgarrett/3bd31429fecc898e00c3ddc39e87dad1) code walk through.
-Also included are changes made during the challenge review.
+Also included are changes made during the challenge review up to step 8.

 Changes to implement the tests include